libp2p/specs/peer-ids/peer-ids.md

 	required KeyType Type = 1;
 	required bytes Data = 2;
 }

-message PrivateKey {
-	required KeyType Type = 1;
-	required bytes Data = 2;
-}
 ```

-As should be apparent from the above code block, this proto simply encodes for transmission a public/private key pair along with an enum specifying the type of keypair.
+This proto simply encodes for transmission a public key along with an enum specifying the type of key.
+The specific format of the `Data` field depends on the key type, and is [described below](#how-keys-are-encoded-and-messages-signed).

 #### Where it's used?